liowwww/Capstone-Collaborative-AI-for-Strategic-Decision-Making-Evaluating-Dataset-Versatility/README.md

 The project involves leveraging LLMs through prompt engineering in order to answer user queries regarding a dataset and a sci-kit learn machine learning model.
-If you want to try the sustem are two models and datasets, one related to loans and one related to CO2 emissions.
+If you want to try the system are two models and datasets, one related to loans and one related to CO2 emissions.

 Installing the environment: